Overview

 Perfect for those seeking Zimbabwe’s highlights without a long time commitment.

-Zimbabwe Water & Wilderness at a Glance:
+Zimbabwe Water & Wilderness (6 nights) at a Glance:

-- 3 nights The Hide or Deteema Springs, Hwange National Park, Fully Inclusive
+- 3 nights The Hide or Deteema Springs, Hwange National Park, Fully Inclusive (which ones is used depends on the season)

 - 3 nights Mana River Camp (or Ingwe Pans), Mana Pools National Park, Fully Inclusive

-Description
+Safari Description

 Your journey begins in Hwange National Park, Zimbabwe’s largest and oldest protected area.
 Its vast scale supports a remarkable diversity of habitats, from southern acacia scrub bordering the Kalahari to mopane woodlands, open plains, and granite outcrops in the north.
 Hwange is renowned for its prolific wildlife, particularly enormous elephant herds, as well as lion, buffalo, and plenty of plains game.